Can ATC vector an aircraft below the Minimum Safe Altitude (MSA)?

 Prepare for the Envoy Interview with multiple choice questions and insightful explanations.
 Get ready to showcase your skills and boost your confidence ahead of your interview!

-The correct answer indicates that an Air Traffic Controller (ATC) can vector an aircraft below the Minimum Safe Altitude (MSA) as long as it is above the Minimum Vectoring Altitude (MVA).
+The correct answer is that an air traffic controller (ATC) can vector an aircraft below the Minimum Safe Altitude (MSA) as long as the aircraft is above the Minimum Vectoring Altitude (MVA).

 Subscribe